 He worked hard to support his girlfriend and their son, age 3.
 A year later, his girlfriend became pregnant again and had a girl.
 Our client became the sole breadwinner for his family, as his girlfriend stayed home to care for the infant and their young son.

 Our client applied for promotions at work, as well as longer working hours to earn more pay to support the family, but repeatedly was denied promotions.
 While he was allowed to work longer hours to earn more, he was limited to how many hours he could work without being reclassified as a full-time employee.

-These limits became frustrating for him as his family expenses increased.
+These limits became frustrating for him as his family expenses increased with two young children.
 He therefore contacted Greg Hill & Associates to ask about early termination of probation and expungement of the felony conviction.
 Greg listened to the client explain the conviction and his sentence, as well as the client’s financial pressure.

 Greg Hill & Associates then prepared the Motion for Modification of Probation, filed it in the Long Beach Superior Court and served the assigned District Attorney in Long Beach.